Masses of mourners attend the funeral of Hezbollah leader Nasrallah, 5 months after his killing

 Sahar al-Attar, a mourner who traveled from Lebanon’s Bekaa Valley for the funeral said, “We would have come even under bullets” to attend Nasrallah’s burial.

 Nasrallah shared the funeral with his cousin and successor, Hashem Safieddine, who was killed in an Israeli airstrike on a Beirut suburb a few days later.
-Nasrallah will be laid to rest later Sunday in Beirut while Safieddine will be buried in his hometown in southern Lebanon.
+Nasrallah was laid to rest Sunday in Beirut after the funeral procession, while Safieddine will be buried in his hometown in southern Lebanon.
 Both had temporarily been buried in secret locations.

 As the coffins were paraded before the huge crowd, men riding on the platforms with them tossed flowers.
 Some in the crowd threw clothing articles in the hope they would come in contact with the coffins, believing it would bless them.